North Huron Children’s Centre located at:

 Contact numbers:(519) 357-2424

 - At the North Huron Children’s Centre we offer a wide range of Childcare Programs from children from birth to 6 years of age.
-We are currently licensed for 68 children by the Ministry of Children and Youth and operated by the Township of North Huron.
+We are currently licensed for 68 children by the Ministry Education and operated by the Township of North Huron.

-- We are pleased to offer a program that is staffed with professionals trained in Early Childhood.
+- We are pleased to offer a program that is staffed with Registered Early Childhood Educators.

 - Our child/staff ratio is 1 teacher to every 3 infants and 1 teacher to every 5 toddlers and 1 teacher to every 8 pre-schoolers.
 Program assistants are over and above these ratios.